Welcome to the Phyllis and Harvey Sandler School of Social Work at Florida Atlantic University!

-Social work is a major component of America’s health, mental health, and social services.
-Social workers combat many of America’s greatest social problems, in addictions, child welfare, disaster relief, gerontology, health, labor readiness training, mental health, the military, prisons, schools, seniors’ clinics, veterans’ affairs, and other areas of human distress.
+Social work is a major component of America’s health, mental health and social services.
+Social workers combat many of America’s greatest social problems in addictions, child welfare, disaster relief, gerontology, health, labor readiness training, mental health, the military, prisons, schools, seniors’ clinics, veterans’ affairs and other areas of human distress.
 The country’s 650,000 social workers are the mainstay of emergency, psychotherapeutic, and preventative services in public, private, and voluntary sector organizations.

 We look forward to your association with our School as a student, alumni, community partner – or all three.
-The most important decision our School makes is to admit excellent students, and the most important activities leads to the graduation of excellent students.
+The most important decision our School makes is to admit excellent students, and the most important activities lead to the graduation of excellent students.

 We would like YOU to be a part of our future.
 We would love to hear from you.
 Please feel free to call, write or stop by for a visit.